 Results: Sixty-four percent had subcutaneous fat loss in the orbital region, 40% in the upper arm region, and 27% and 10% in the thoracic and lumbar region respectively.
 Sixty-seven percent had muscle loss in the temple region, 37% in the clavicle bone region, 17% in the scapular bone region, and 70% in the dorsal hand.
 Of the 30 subjects participating in the study, 93% had some form of malnutrition.
 Nutrient analysis showed significant correlation between age and protein, carbohydrate, saturated fat, monounsaturated fat, polyunsaturated fat, sodium, iron and kcalories consumed.
 Intake of potassium, and calcium were significantly below the DRI for both genders.
 Sodium intake was significantly above the DRI for both genders.

 Conclusion: The NFPE was successful in identifying malnutrition in a sample of elderly subjects as confirmed by the low nutrient intake levels reported.
 However, further research is needed to quantitatively assess the validity and reliability of the NFPE.

 Patrick, Kaycee; Goodroe, Anna Claire; and Brech, Detri, "Assessment of Nutrition Status of Adults Using the Nutrition Focused Physical Examination" (2018).
-Department of Dietetics and Nutrition.
+Dietetics and Nutrition Class Publications.
 6.